atbcb/ICTTestingBaseline/_baselines/11PageTitles.md

     <li id="11aTI-1">Check that a page <code>&lt;title&gt;</code> element is defined for the page.
 [SC 2.4.2]</li>
     <li id="11aTI-2">Check that the page title describes the contents or purpose of the Web page.
 [SC 2.4.2]
         <ol>
-            <li id="11aTI-2i">For pages within a Web site, check that the page title can be used to distinguish among the pages.</li>
+            <li id="11aTI-2i">For pages within a Web site, the page title can be used to distinguish among the pages.</li>
             <li id="11aTI-2ii">For documents or Web applications, the name of the document or Web application would be sufficient to describe the purpose of the page.</li>
         </ol></li>
 </ol>